BA Economics, Princeton University

 Looking back to when you were applying for the programme, did you attend any online webinars or on-campus information sessions?

-I attended several online information sessions once I was accepted to the programme, which were extremely useful.
+I attended several online information sessions once I was accepted to the programme which was extremely useful.
 I would highly recommend getting as much information as possible about the programme before applying.

 What advice would you give someone who is thinking about applying for the programme?